amartincolby/Rust-Quick-Guide/README.md

 hold it now in our hands.
 Make it breathe.

 --------------------------------------------------------------------------------

+0: "Any sufficiently complicated C or Fortran program contains an ad hoc, informally-specified, bug-ridden, slow implementation of half of Common Lisp."

 1: While _Design Patterns_ vis-a-vis languages is open to significant critique, the concepts discussed in the book are still valuable, especially as regards